-NASA’s groundbreaking open data policy enables open science through open access to the more than 50 petabytes of Earth science data in NASA’s Earth Observing System Data and Information System (EOSDIS) collection.
-Along with these data, the ESDS Program promotes and facilitates the full and open sharing of all metadata, documentation, models, images, and research results along with the source code used to generate, manipulate, and analyze these data.
+NASA’s groundbreaking open data policy provides unrestricted access to the more than 75 petabytes of Earth science data in NASA’s Earth Observing System Data and Information System (EOSDIS) collection.
+NASA's Earth Science Data Systems (ESDS) Program ensures that these data are fully available to any user for any purpose, and promotes and facilitates the open sharing of all metadata, documentation, models, images, and research results along with the source code used to generate, manipulate, and analyze these data.

 Algorithm Publication Tool